 Medical malpractice lawsuits are among the most emotionally charged of all personal injury matters.
 They are also often the most confusing for those who have been harmed.
 At the law firm of Hartel, DeSantis & Howie, LLP, we have helped hundreds of people throughout Anne Arundel County, Montegomery County and Washington, D.C. file claims for surgical and medication errors, failure to diagnose and other medical mistakes.
 Our malpractice attorneys have compiled a list of answers to those questions we are most commonly asked.
-Many of our clients find them to be helpful in framing a conversation during a free consultation with one of our lawyers:
+Many of our clients find them to be helpful in framing a conversation during a free consultation for personal injury cases with one of our lawyers:

 - How do I know if I have a case?